United States Federal Sentencing Guidelines: Departures

 Departures upward or downward from the guideline range are appropriate for cases that deviate from the heartland of cases.

 Departures are allowed in cases involving substantial assistance to authorities in the investigation or prosecution of another person who has committed an offense.
-Indeed, the Sentencing Reform Act even allows a departure below the applicable statutory mandatory minimum in such cases.
+The Sentencing Reform Act allows a departure below the applicable statutory mandatory minimum in such cases.
 There is no penalty for refusal to assist authorities.

 The Federal Rules of Criminal Procedure and U.S. Sentencing Guidelines require that the prosecution file a motion allowing the reduction.
 The court is not required to grant the reduction, and may decline to do so if it deems the information provided by the defendant to be untruthful, incomplete, unreliable, insignificant, not useful, or untimely.
 The Guidelines provide, "Substantial weight should be given to the government's evaluation of the extent of the defendant's assistance, particularly where the extent and value of the assistance are difficult to ascertain."

 Some defendants attempt to provide substantial assistance, but their assistance is ultimately deemed not to be substantial, which prevents them from getting the departure even if they made incriminating statements.